Are you looking to explore the best National Parks in Michigan? Then this list is for you!

 The North Country National Scenic Trail isn’t just in Michigan.

-In fact, it spans 8 states: Michigan, Minnesota, North Dakota, New York, Ohio, Pennsylvania, Vermont, and Wisconsin.
+It spans 8 states: Michigan, Minnesota, North Dakota, New York, Ohio, Pennsylvania, Vermont, and Wisconsin.

-So, you can pick up the trail in any of those states and find a different experience.
+You can pick up the trail in any of those states and find a different experience.

-In Michigan, the trail crosses almost the entire Upper Peninsula, from East to West in the state for almost 550 miles.
+In Michigan, the trail crosses almost the entire Upper Peninsula, from east to west in the state for almost 550 miles.

 Part of the trail even includes the Mackinac Bridge, which you can only walk across one day a year.